 New York Stock Exchange rules require that at least a majority of our directors be independent of our company and management.
 The rules also require that our board of directors affirmatively determine that there are no material relationships between a director and us (either directly or as a partner, stockholder or officer of an organization that has a relationship with us) before such director can be deemed independent.
 We have adopted independence standards consistent with New York Stock Exchange rules.
 Our board of directors has reviewed both direct and indirect transactions and relationships that each of our directors had or maintained with us and our management.
 This review has included examining the relationship of Mr. Donlin with our Manager.
-Our Manager manages a separate account on a discretionary basis for Mr. Donlin.
-This account has the same investment objectives and similar management fees as other separate accounts and funds managed by our Manager, and this account amounts to less than 0.1% of the assets managed by our Manager.
+Our Manager managed a separate account on a discretionary basis for Mr. Donlin which was terminated in November 2008.
+This account had the same investment objectives and similar management fees as other separate accounts and funds managed by our Manager, and this account amounted to less than 0.1% of the assets managed by our Manager.
 In light of the routine nature of these transactions, the size of the separate account as compared to the assets managed by our Manager, and the passive nature of Mr. Donlin's role as an investor in the separate account, our board of directors determined that this relationship was not material and that Mr. Donlin is "independent" within the meaning of the rules of the New York Stock Exchange.

-As a result of this review, our board of directors, based upon the fact that none of our non-employee directors have any material relationships with us other than as directors and holders of our common stock, affirmatively determined that three of our directors are independent directors under New York Stock Exchange rules.
-Our independent directors are Mark Abrams, Paul Donlin and Paul A. Keenan.
+As a result of this review, our board of directors, based upon the fact that none of our non-employee directors have any material relationships with us other than as directors and holders of our common stock, affirmatively determined that six of our directors are independent directors under New York Stock Exchange rules.
+Our independent directors are Mark Abrams, Gerard Creagh, Paul Donlin, Paul A. Keenan, Dennis M. Mahoney and John P. Reilly.
 Jeremy Diamond and Matthew Lambiase are not considered independent because they are employees of our Manager.